summitllc/git_school/readme.md

 | [Module 5](./05_pull_requests.md) | Pull Requests — pushing, opening PRs, and code review |
 | [Module 6](./06_useful_commands.md) | Useful Commands — `.gitignore`, `git log`, `git diff`, `git stash` |

-## Capstone Exercise

-Once you've completed the modules, sign the yearbook by going through the full
-workflow: create a branch, edit [yearbook.md](./yearbook.md), commit, push, and open a Pull Request into `main`.

-_Don't see a yearbook.md?
-Ask your facilitator — it may be set up as a separate exercise branch._

 ## Other Resources

 ### This Repo